 We rely primarily on patent, trademark, copyright and trade secrets laws, confidentiality procedures and contractual provisions to protect our technology.
-We purchased most of our issued U.S. patents and many of our pending U.S. patent applications from other entities.
 Valid patents may not issue from our pending applications, and the claims eventually allowed on any patents may not be sufficiently broad to protect our technology or products.
 Any issued patents may be challenged, invalidated or circumvented, and any rights granted under these patents may not actually provide adequate defensive protection or competitive advantages to us.
-Patent applications in the United States are typically not published until 18 months after filing, or, in some cases, not at all, and publications of discoveries in industry-related literature lag behind actual discoveries.
+Patent applications in the United States are typically not published until at least 18 months after filing, or, in some cases, not at all, and publications of discoveries in industry-related literature lag behind actual discoveries.
 We cannot be certain that we were the first to make the inventions claimed in our pending patent applications or that we were the first to file for patent protection.
 Additionally, the process of obtaining patent protection is expensive and time-consuming, and we may not be able to prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 In addition, recent changes to the patent laws in the United States may bring into question the validity of certain software patents.
 As a result, we may not be able to obtain adequate patent protection or effectively enforce our issued patents.